 Healthcare Administration Careers are Growing

 The healthcare system is booming, and health administration careers are keeping pace.
-According to the Bureau of Labor Statistics, those in healthcare administration can expect job growth of 18 percent from 2018 to 2028, which is much higher than the average for all occupations.
+According to the US Department of Labor, healthcare administrators can expect job growth of 29 percent from 2023 to 2033, which is much higher than the average for all occupations.
 Much of this growth is expected to stem from a healthcare system that will see increased demand from an aging baby boomer population, as well as technology that allows patients to live longer lives.
 This demand will mean more hospitals, clinics, physicians and other healthcare professionals are needed, and that means more health administrators will be called upon to make sure everything runs smoothly.

 Those who choose to specialize in nursing home administration might see better opportunities in the future, as an aging population places a demand on the need for those services.
 Another growth area for health administrators is physician office management.
 As medical practices become larger and more complex, someone with the skills to keep it all under control will become very valuable to those organizations.